fyyyyy/tabloro/README.md

 Your game table in the browser.

-Play <strong>any</strong> board or card game with friends &amp family.
+Play <strong>any</strong> board or card game with friends & family.

 Tabloro runs on your mac, pc, tablet, or smartphone.